section-engineering-education/engineering-education/articles/what-is-an-abi/index.md

 Let think about what ways we can do this.
 We could, before we call the callee, just back up every register's value we care about by pushing it onto the stack, and then after the callee is done we would just pop each value back into its register and carry on with the function.

 This turns out to be very inefficient because if we have a lot of register in play and we call a function that doesn't use any of them we would end up filling the stack for no reason.
 It turns out that there is a better way to do this.
 It is the concept of caller-saved and callee-saved registers.
-When a register is marked as callee-saved then if the callee wants to use said register they would have to back it up (push it onto the stack) before using it and restore it (pop it from the stack) before the returning.
+If a register is marked as callee-saved and the callee wants to that register then they would have to back it up (push it onto the stack) before using it and restore it (pop it from the stack) before they returning.

 ## Passing data to the callee and back

-Now we get to the real meat of an ABI's calling convention: passing data to and from the callee.
-This is done in two different ways.
+Passing data is is done in two different ways.
 The first is if you compile a program for 32 bits (x86) then all arguments are passed on the stack.
 The second way is if you compile for 64 bits (x64 architecture) then registers are used to pass arguments.
 If you have a lot of arguments then some are put onto the stack.

 The reason we can use the stack to pass arguments is because the stack is predictable enough that at compile-time, offsets from the top of the stack can be used.
 Here is a picture to make the point more clear.